 All drivers in California are expected to drive safely under the conditions.
 This includes obeying the speed limit and sometimes driving under the speed limit in circumstances such as rain, fog, heavy traffic, or animals in the road.
 Excessive speed may make a driver lose control of the vehicle or make them unable to react in time to avoid colliding with another vehicle, an object, or a pedestrian.
 Unfortunately, speeding accidents are relatively common.
-At Black & DePaoli, our Folsom car accident attorneys can help you seek damages if you were hurt due to a careless driver.
+At The Law Office of Black & DePaoli, PC, our Folsom car accident attorneys can help you seek damages if you were hurt due to a careless driver.
 Obtaining counsel from a car accident attorney is an important step to take in pursuing compensation from a defendant or an insurance company.

 Taking Legal Action After Speeding Accidents